-Procedures proposed in this Crisis Management Plan incorporate Rotary International's "Guidelines for Youth Exchange Emergencies", and are included in Appendix A.
+Procedures proposed in this Crisis Management Plan incorporate Rotary International's "Guidelines for Youth Exchange Emergencies", and are included in the section, Guidelines for RYE Emergencies from RI.

 Collaborate with a Local Health Authority to Develop Plan

 This crisis management plan must be reviewed and/or developed in consultation with a local health authority.
 Make sure to document this collaboration and review and include it within the revision history at the end of the chapter.